spryker/spryker-docs/docs/scos/dev/best-practices/state-machine-cookbook/state-machine-cookbook-part-i-state-machine-fundamentals.md

 State machines are a model of computation used to automate processes.
 In Spryker you can use the `OMS` module to automate the management of orders or the `StateMachine` module to automate other processes you define in your shop.
 Both behave similar, but the `OMS` one is a customized solution to manage the orders in a shop.

-The machine can be in one of a finite number of states and it can be only in one state at a time. ( e.g. : state machine is in the `waiting for payment` state).
+The machine can be in one of a finite number of states and it can be only in one state at a time—for example, state machine is in the `waiting for payment` state.

 {% info_block infoBox %}

-State machines can model problems that involve performing of a predetermined sequence of actions that depend on a sequence of events (e.g. : order is being shipped if the payment is successful).
+State machines can model problems that involve performing of a predetermined sequence of actions that depend on a sequence of events—for example, the order is being shipped if the payment is successful.

 {% endinfo_block %}